-Our principal locations, their purposes, and the expiration dates for the leases on facilities at those locations as of July 31, 2018 are shown in the table below.
+Our principal locations, their purposes, and the expiration dates for the leases on facilities at those locations as of July 31, 2019 are shown in the table below.
 We have renewal options on many of our leases.

-Location Purpose Approximate Square Feet Principal Lease Expiration Dates Mountain View, California Corporate headquarters and principal offices for Small Business & Self-Employed segment 487,000 2024 - 2026 Mountain View, California Corporate headquarters and principal offices for Small Business & Self-Employed segment 225,000 Owned San Diego, California Principal offices for Consumer segment 466,000 Owned Bangalore, India Principal offices for Intuit India 427,000 2020 - 2022 Woodland Hills, California Principal offices for Small Business & Self-Employed payment solutions business 221,000 2018 - 2021 Menlo Park, California Subleased office space 210,000 2025 San Francisco, California General office space 202,000 2025 Plano, Texas Principal offices for Strategic Partner segment and data center 166,000 2026
+Location Purpose Approximate Square Feet Principal Lease Expiration Dates Mountain View, California Corporate headquarters and principal offices for Small Business & Self-Employed segment 487,000 2024 - 2026 Mountain View, California Corporate headquarters and principal offices for Small Business & Self-Employed segment 225,000 Owned San Diego, California Principal offices for Consumer segment 466,000 Owned Bangalore, India Principal offices for Intuit India 434,000 2020 - 2022 Plano, Texas Principal offices for Strategic Partner segment and data center 166,000 2026

-We also lease or own facilities in a number of smaller domestic locations and lease facilities internationally in Canada, the United Kingdom, Singapore, Australia, Israel, and several other locations.
+We also lease or own facilities in a number of domestic locations and lease facilities internationally in Canada, the United Kingdom, Australia, Israel, and several other locations.
 We believe our facilities are suitable and adequate for our current and near-term needs, and that we will be able to locate additional facilities as needed.
-See Note 9 to the financial statements in Item 8 of this Annual Report for more information about our lease commitments.
+See Note 8 to the financial statements in Item 8 of this Annual Report for more information about our lease commitments.